wrightben/languages/javascript/Games/Sudoku Solver/README.md

 The manual technique is to use the given first row: 9...1.
 And then place triplets in each box.
 The sequence 598 in the first row of the second box is arbitrary&mdash;It just doesn't conflict with the sequences in Box 1.

+MASKING

+Numbers have to be removed to make a valid Sudoku.
+What guarantees the puzzle is human solvable?

 #### SUBSTITUTING

 The numbers can just be substituted for others.
 How many of these "templates" exist?